 - For roundworms in dogs: the medication helps detach the parasite from your dog's intestinal tract into their stool for excretion.
 A second follow-up treatment (three to four weeks later) might be necessary to be safe.

 - For tapeworms in dogs: medication provided by the vet breaks apart the tapeworms inside your dog's intestinal tract.
 Additional flea prevention might be recommended since tapeworms are mainly spread by fleas.

 - For hookworms in dogs: medication prescribed only kills the adult hookworms.
 Therefore, another round of treatment within two to four weeks after the initial procedure might be recommended by your vet to kill the worms that were babies then.

 - For whipworms in dogs: the medication for whipworms is prescribed at three to four -week intervals.
 The vet may also recommend another three to four months of interval treatment to prevent a re-infestation.

 If your vet finds any other worm apart from these four, such as ringworms and heartworms, they may recommend the following dog worms treatment:

 - Antifungal medication, lime-sulfur dips, shampoos, and shaving of severely impacted areas for ringworms

 - Injectable medication, special diets, antibiotics, diuretics, and even extended prescription of heart medication, depending on the severity of the heartworm infection

 Always avoid purchasing over-the-counter drugs or medication for your dog's worm symptoms.
-Instead, consult your veterinarian to determine the severity of your dog's infestation and order the appropriate treatments and other recommendations as they see fit.
+Instead, consult your vet to determine the severity of your dog's infestation and order the appropriate treatments and other recommendations as they see fit.